-The developer for this particular proposal is KEMS Corporation, the development consultant is Harry Collings, and the architect is Finegold Alexander Architeects.
+The developer for this particular proposal is KEMS Corporation, the development consultant is Harry Collings, and the architectural firm is Finegold Alexander Architects.

 Collings said that there have been several “positive meetings” with the BVNA regarding this proposal, and the development team will continue to meet with the community.